malloc-nbytes/cstring/README.md

     Cstring cstring_create(char *init);

 Create a new Cstring object.
+If init is NULL or "", there will be no characters initialized.

     Cstring cstring_from_file(FILE *fp);